pmonks/wreck/README.md

 (re/alt-grp #"foo" #"bar")
 ;=> #"(?:foo|bar)"

-; There are -cg and -ncg variants of this fn as well
+; There are -cg and -ncg variants of this fn as well, all variadic

 ;; Logical operators